 There are tons of people that have never taught before, that suddenly decide to quit their 9-5 job to go teach in China, and they say that it’s the best decision they ever made.
 If you want to add yourself to this list of blissful expats, check out all of the different kinds of teaching jobs that China offers!

 Dubai is full of foreigners, so no need to assume that you’d feel alone there.
 The crime rate is practically in the negatives, and there’s no income tax!
 (Amazing right?)
 Dubai, along with some other major cities within the UAE, is very modern and developed, and there are beautiful beaches nearby that you can visit during your off hours.

-The UAE has become one of the most popular locations for teaching abroad, and depending on how much experience you have, you can make a lot of money (tax free!!).
+The UAE has become one of the most popular locations for teaching abroad for a variety of reasons, and depending on how much experience you have, you can make a lot of money (tax free!).
 Dubai is an exceptional and extravagant city with many beautiful sights to see, and every day, more and more foreigners are discovering how amazing it truly is!
-Check out some of the teaching positions that are offered in Dubai and the UAE, and find your next great adventure!
+Check out teaching jobs in the United Arab Emirates.

-Ever since they hosted the FIFA World Cup in 2014 and more recently the Olympics in 2016, the tourist attraction continues to grow for Brazil.
+Ever since they hosted the FIFA World Cup in 2014 and more recently the Olympics in 2016, more and more tourists have flocked to Brazil.
 Due to the increase in population, Brazil has an even higher demand for teachers to speak and teach English as more and more foreigners come to visit and potentially live there.

 The ideal place you’d look to work in is Prague, mainly due to its size and popularity.
 In terms of cost of living and average wage, it’s likely that you’ll break even with balancing both, but your experience level could defintitely help you get offered a higher salary.
 It’s pretty straightforward to obtain a visa too, where regulations are far less strenuous compared to obtaining a U.S. or UK visa!